|

 so happy though and many chains will not show this film, and any

+others that may use the same release scheme.
 Let's fast rewind back to 1997, the year DVD was launched.
 Suddenly,

 a new proprietary format showed up, called DIVX.
 It's the holy grail